bahag-javidan-darugarm/bahag-mod/README.md

 - 👋 Hi, I’m @mod-bahag
 - 👀 I’m interested in Machine Learning and Data Engineering.
-- 🌱 I’m the Tech Lead of OM.
+- 🌱 I’m the Tech Lead of Order Managment.
 - 💞️ I’m looking to collaborate on Data Science projects.

 <!---